metrorailings/OwlBlog/content/posts/2022-circa-millions-week-5-predictions.md

 New Orleans has an emotional edge here given their losing streak and Seattle's statement win over the Lions.
 Is that enough to justify such a wide spread?
 I don't think so.

 ***

+### Texans @ Jaguars (-7)

+***

+##### _Streaks_

+Texans - 3L
+Jaguars - 1L

+Houston is trying to take back its throne as the worst team in the league.
+The Jaguars, meanwhile, have been doing well, despite a loss against the Eagles last year up in Philadelphia.

+##### _Injuries_

+Does it matter?

+##### _Weather_

+Good weather, although some humidity is expected.
+Houston should be used to the humidity though.

+##### _History_

+The Texans swept the Jaguars last year, but keep in mind that Jaguars team was led by an entirely different set of coaches.

+***

+### Jaguars -7

+***

+Sometimes coaches can make all the difference in the world in these matches.
+Even though Houston housed Jacksonville twice last season, the coaching circumstances are drastically different now.
+Houston's arguably lost some potency on offense now that Pep Hamilton's calling plays on that side of the ball.
+Meanwhile, Jacksonville has ascended to a new level after Doug Pederson and his coaching staff transformed the offense and defense to play a style of football better suited to their talents.